GustavoSMelo/OpenMusicJS/README.md

 ### Things to do:

 - :heavy_check_mark: to create backend
-- :hammer: to create frontend web for users
+- :heavy_check_mark: to create frontend web for users
-- :clock12: to create frontend web for artists
+- :hammer: to create frontend web for artists
 - :clock12: to create frontend mobile for users
 - :clock12: to create frontend mobile for artists